 The Sun tabloid reported that Watts underwent a procedure in London after "doctors spotted a problem during a routine check-up".

-Watts himself released a statement saying "for once my timing has been a little off".
+Watts himself released a statement saying: "For once my timing has been a little off."

 Born on June 2, 1941 in London, Charles Robert Watts discovered jazz around the age of 10, with the likes of Jelly Roll Morton and Charlie Parker.

-But he had no formal training and learned by watching great jazz drummers in London clubs.
+He had no formal training and learned by watching great jazz drummers in London clubs.

 After studying art, he found a job as a graphic designer and played with a variety of jazz bands in the evenings before joining the Rolling Stones in 1963.